mautic/user-documentation/docs/messenger/messenger.rst

 ==================

 To consume or process messages from a transport, Symfony Messenger provides a console command ``messenger:consume``.
 You can specify the transport(s) as an argument, or it will consume messages from all configured transports by default.

+.. hint:::: You don't need to run this command if you are not using any asynchronous transport.

 Here's an example of consuming messages from a transport: